Practice Area

 Michigan law states that wrongful death is any wrongful act, neglect, or fault that would have allowed the decedent (the deceased person) to file a personal injury claim if they had survived the incident.
 Many events can result in a wrongful death lawsuit.

-• Car accidents, motorcycle accidents, truck accidents, or other types of motor vehicle accidents.
-The U.S. sees almost 40,700 of these annually, according to the CDC.
+- Car accidents, motorcycle accidents, truck accidents, or other types of motor vehicle accidents.
+The CDC reports that in 2021, there were over 45,000 motor vehicle deaths.

 No matter where you live in Michigan, if you have lost a loved one to the reckless acts of another, you may be entitled to compensation in a Michigan wrongful death lawsuit.